TOUR Info Index HOME ©2005UnimaxNYC

 The answers are admitted to be unreliable.

-The conclusion that "there is a significant incidence of medical complications among students with piercing." is false because the evidence is unreliable and it is known that the students are not able to diagnose medical conditions.
+The conclusion that "there is a significant incidence of medical complications among students with piercing." is false because the evidence is unreliable and it is admitted that the students are not able to diagnose medical conditions.

 ---------------------